Support for employers

 - Jacob A., Scott M., Falkmer, M., & Falkmer, T. The costs and benefits of employing an adult with autism spectrum disorder: A systematic review.
 PLOS One.
 2015; 10(10):e0139896

-Development of a support program for employers and disability employment services
+A training and support program for employers and disability employment services